 Properties that have been moved from their original locations are not eligible for listing in the National Register, except in the circumstances described in Consideration B above.
-These circumstances do not apply to the house at 2371 South Livernois Road.

 The house at 2371 Livernois Road has been moved from its original location at Rochester and Auburn Roads.
 It is an example of the Colonial Revival style of architecture, and is one of two known examples of Colonial Revival buildings designed by Rochester architect Jack Burns in the City of Rochester Hills.
 A rear addition, and possibly the front porches were designed by architect Louis W. Berklich in 1971.
-No historic photographs were able to be located showing the original 1944 house at the Rochester Road location, so it is unknown how much the existing house was changed in 1971 from its original design.
+No historic photographs were able to be located showing the original 1945 house at the Rochester Road location, so it is unknown how much the existing house was changed in 1971 from its original design.
 It is known that new front porches and a full-width rear addition were constructed at that time, however it is not known whether the front porches were replicas of the original, or a new design.
-There is limited information on the original architect, Jack Burns, or the presumed designer of the 1971 alterations, Louis W. Berklich, so it is concluded that neither were architects of note.
+There is limited information on the original architect, Jack Burns, or the presumed designer of the 1971 alterations, Louis W. Berklich.
+The house is not significant primarily for its architectural value, or as the surviving structure most importantly associated with a historic person or event.